 These are a few paid word-processing apps specially designed for writers.

 - Bear $14.99/Year (Mac)

 - Slugline $40 (Mac)

-Reading blogs and find a better word processor are critical.
+Reading blogs and finding a better word processor are critical.
 So, consider those points before start writing your blog post.

-You have to buy a domain name, hosting service and a theme for a self-hosted blog.
+You must buy a domain name, hosting service, and a theme for a self-hosted blog.
 That means $20-$30 for the 1st year.

 There are many beautiful free themes available on the internet.
-Even if you are not willing to spend this much money for a start, you should.
+Even if you are unwilling to spend this much money for a start, you should.
 That is my personal idea.

-I decided to spend $30 on my blog from the beginning based on two reasons.
+I decided to spend $30 on my blog from the beginning for two reasons.